cecois/cbbutil/updaters/WOODIES.md

 * 438,34:45,he was a coward
 * 85,58:00,i have been told i'm a bit of a drooler
 * b02010,1:54:30,let us link legs at the knee
+* 441,1:10:20,a lot of people have seen a kid on the same day they jacked off